“MeWe”

 (ethic of Ubuntu).

-Therapy is sometimes associated with soothing crises and alleviating suffering under an expert therapist's diagnositic eye.
-It is sometimes sought in time of conflict, anxiety and hardship.
-Many therapies rely on such relationship and successfully navigate changed outcomes.
+Therapy is sometimes associated with soothing crises and alleviating suffering.
+Sometimes therapy is sought in times of confusion, conflict, anxiety or hardships.

-Existential Therapy here can be the opportunity to “look again” at one’s experiences with fresh eyes and step beyond notions of dysfunction, impairment, pathologising labels or cognitive and behavioural correction.
+Existential Therapy here becomes an opportunity to “look again” with fresh eyes and step beyond any notion of disorder, impairment or dysfunction.

-What if nothing is wrong as such and how to live better and differently becomes the focus?
+What if nothing is wrong as such, and how to live differently or better becomes your focus?

-To explore confusion, anger, uncertainty, choices, anxiety, fear, doubt or what is important to you now, through dialogue is the essence of our work.
+Exploring your distress or confusion and what is important to you now through dialogue is the essence of our work.

-This path though isn’t always comfortable.
-How we recognise our values, choices and limitations and how we manage the unpredictability and anxiety of change and difference is deep and profound.
-It is however, the beating heart of our therapeutic space.
+This path isn’t always comfortable.
+How we reveal our values, choices and limitations; how we manage unpredictability and anxiety of change, difference, and inevitable transitions is profound.
+Change is the beating heart of our therapeutic space.

-“MeWe therapy” offers you the opportunity to talk safely and confidentially through your concerns, anxieties and dilemmas together.
+“MeWe therapy” offers you the opportunity to talk safely and confidentially through anxieties, doubts and dilemmas together.

 “MeWe” is my privilege and our challenge.